Persistent Markov partitions for rational maps: Boundary of existence of Markov partition

 \subsection{Real-analytic coordinates on $G(g)$}

 A key idea in the proof of \ref{2.2} is to use real-analytic coordinates on the graph $G(g)$ for $g\in V_1$, provided by the normalisations of the sets in the complement of the graph.
-Let $P_i(g)$ be the closures of the components of $\overline{\mathbb C}\setminus G(g)$ for $1\le i\le k$, so that
+Let $P_i(g)\in {\mathcal{P}}(g)$.

 We have uniformising maps $\varphi _{i,g}:P_i(g)\to \{ z:|z|\le 1\} $ for each $1\le i\le k$, which are holomorphic between interiors, and unique up to post-composition with M\"obius transformations.
 Then we have a collection of maps $\varphi _{j,g}\circ g\circ \varphi _{i,g}^{-1}$, defined on subsets of the closed unit disc, and mapping onto the closed unit disc.
 Each of these maps is holomorphic on the intersection of its domain with the open unit disc , and extends by the Schwarz reflection principle to a holomorphic map on the reflection $z\mapsto \overline{z}^{-1}$ of this domain in the unit circle.
 In particular, each such map is real analytic on the intersection of its domain with the unit circle.